 Our Work on the Toowoomba Second Range Crossing

 The Toowoomba Second Range Crossing is the largest Australian Government funding commitment to a single road project in Queensland’s history.
 The $1.6 billion project is a 41km road bypass route to the north of Toowoomba.
-When finished, it will connect the Warrego Highway at Helidon Spa in the east to the Gore Highway at Athol in the west via Charlton.
+It connects the Warrego Highway at Helidon Spa in the east to the Gore Highway at Athol in the west via Charlton.

 Over the last few years, EPH trucks, plant and services have been mobilised across the $1.6 billion Toowoomba Second Range Crossing project.
-Due for completion in mid-2019, this project will see massive roadway improvements around Toowoomba, offering better connectivity and transport routes for the Darling Downs region of southern Queensland.
+Completed in September 2019, this project will see massive roadway improvements around Toowoomba, offering better connectivity and transport routes for the Darling Downs region of southern Queensland.
 EPH was heavily involved in the material haulage package of work for the project, where tandems, 8-wheelers, 10-wheelers, semi-tippers, ejector trucks and truck & dog combos were utilised.

 This massive Nexus Infrastructure led project has been responsible for facilitating and constructing:

 - An 800m-long viaduct built over an existing Queensland Rail rail line, connecting the Lockyer Valley and the Toowoomba Range escarpment.

 - 4 new lanes (2 lanes each way) from the Warrego Highway’s eastern interchange at Helidon to the western interchange at Charlton.

 - Grade-separated interchanges at Warrego Highway west, Toowoomba-Cecil Plains Road and Gore Highway.